discord-jda/JDA-Website/docs/using-jda/interactions.md

 You can specify which entity types you wish to appear as choices by specifying the `SelectTarget`s in `EntitySelectMenu.create`.

-You can specify which channel types you wish to appear as channel choices by using the `setChannelTypes` method on `EntitySelectMenu.Builder`.
+You can limit channel selections to specific channel types by using the `setChannelTypes` method on `EntitySelectMenu.Builder`.

 !!! info